SolidLabResearch/WhatsInAPod/content/1_introduction.md

 To create such an ecosystem, Solid is based on a set of specifications that define how users and applications can interact with Solid pods on the Web.
 For the core requirements of authentication, authorization, data access and more, these specifications express the implementation of these core concepts of the vision for the ecosystem.
 <!-- Especially the LDP interface -->
-To interface with the data stored on a Solid pod, the Linked Data Platform (LDP) specification [TODO::cite]() was proposed.
+To interface with the data stored on a Solid pod, the Linked Data Platform (LDP) specification [](cite:cites Presbrey_2014) was chosen.
 The LDP specification dictates an organizational scheme where data is bundled into resources and these resources are then organized in a hierarchical structure of resources and containers on the data pod.
 It then provides an interface that can be used to interact with these resources over the Web.
 This provides a similar interface to how file systems organize data as files in a hierarchical ordering of files and directories.